Compare & Save on Conveyancing Solicitors

 Is Buying at Auction Legally Binding?

 The moment the hammer falls, a successful bid at an auction is legally binding.
-This means you must complete the purchase of the property within 28 days, including the immediate payment of the deposit and auction fees.
+This means you must complete the purchase of the property usually within 14-28 days, including the immediate payment of the deposit and auction fees.

 Finding a Solicitor for Auction